robbie-wasabi/youtext-ts/README.md

 # specify view=1 to return the interpretation *only*
 $ curl https://youtext.io/L_Guz73e6fw/interpretation?view=1

-# specify your own prompt. see .env.local for default value
+# specify your own prompt. see .env.example for default value
 $ curl https://youtext.io/L_Guz73e6fw/interpretation?prompt=what%20does%20sam%20altman%20think%20about%20turtles%3F
 ```